bcgov/wordpress/deployments/kustomize/README.md

   * include the route with the update host url
 * Deploy WordPress to OpenShift ```oc apply -k my-wordpress-deploy```
 * Visit your site at my-wordpress-url.com to finish the installation.
-* At this point there will be no single sign on, this can be accomplished using WordPress plugins, and a SSO service.

 ### Sample Overlay for WordPress deployment to dev namespace
 ```yaml